 5 Benefits of Account-based Ticketing in Public Transport

 Account-based ticketing has revolutionized the transport sector in numerous ways.
 It eliminates the use of closed ticket systems and lessens the cost of issuing proprietary paper to passengers.
 What’s more?
-It allows for seamless movement without having to deal with the complexity of pre-purchasing.
+It allows for seamless movement without dealing with the complexity of pre-purchasing.

 With account-based ticketing, you can choose your preferred fare media when boarding or alighting the transit system.
-The system estimates the fare and processes the payment, and is associated with numerous benefits.
+The system estimates the fare, processes the payment, and is associated with numerous benefits.

 Here are the advantages of account-based ticketing in public transport: